Whether you’re an employer or an employee, here are some tips for how to work from home more effectively.

 The same goes for bigger goals and plans related to your career or small business.
 Keeping your eye on the big picture in terms of your targets and objectives is harder when you’re outside the office environment.
 It could be getting promoted, acquiring new skills, developing a new product or service, or mentoring others.
 Whatever the case, your strategic goals can fall by the wayside and get eclipsed by day-to-day activities when there’s nobody else around to help adjust your perspective.

-Ben Blomerley, Co-Founder of AskHerFriends feels that “working at home can be really undermining of your focus.
+Ben Blomerley, Co-Founder of AskHerFriends feels that “working at home can really undermine your focus.
 “You don’t have colleagues and bosses around to see whether you’re cruising Facebook or Netflix all day.
 And you’re often aiming for a large and indeterminate goal (‘I want to make this business succeed’) rather than a specific target (‘make 50 customer service calls today’).”

-In ensuring he focuses on what matters, Ben “breaks tasks down into really narrow and clear portions”, a strategy also employed by Karolina Sieler, Founder/Owner at FBIZZ Women Entrepreneurs Hub.
+Ben “breaks tasks down into really narrow and clear portions” to ensure he focuses on what matters.
+A strategy also employed by Karolina Sieler, Founder/Owner at FBIZZ Women Entrepreneurs Hub.
 The best way to do this, advises Karolina, is to “prepare your own job description and divide the tasks into administrative ones and the more creative ones.

 “You then have to identify a way of monitoring them to make sure that you stay on the right track.
 I use tailor-made spreadsheets, as well as a combination of online tools such as Asana and Toggl.”